1Password: History

 In a 2017 Consumer Reports article, Dan Guido, the CEO of Trail of Bits, listed 1Password as a popular password manager (alongside Dashlane, KeePass, and LastPass), with the choice among them mostly up to personal preferences.

 Unlike previous versions, 1Password 7 became a subscription service, though perpetual licenses were still available from within the app ($64.99 in 2018).
-The option to store password vaults locally was removed in 1Pasword 8, which drew criticism.
+The option to store password vaults locally was removed in 1Password 8, which drew criticism.

 On November 14, 2019, 1Password announced a partnership with venture capital firm Accel, which invested $200 million in a Series A funding round and obtained a minority stake in the company.
 It was the first outside funding in 1Password's history, and the largest single investment Accel had made to date.

 In 2021, 1Password acquired SecretHub, a Dutch cybersecurity company.
 It also raised $100 million in financing with a valuation of $2 billion.

 In January 2022, 1Password raised a $620 million Series C round, the biggest funding round in Canadian history, led by Iconiq Growth, increasing the company's valuation to $6.8 billion.
 Notable individual investors that took part in this round were Ryan Reynolds, Robert Downey Jr., and Justin Timberlake.

-In March 2022, Ryan Reynolds starred in a 1Password commercial from his creative agency, Maximum Effort, which features the Welsh soccer club that Reynolds co-owns, Wrexham A.F.C.

 In November 2022, 1Password announced its acquisition of Texas-based Passkey tool provider Passage for an undisclosed sum.

+In September 2023, 1Password surpassed $250 million in annual recurring revenue where more than two-thirds of its revenue is generated from more than 100,000 business customers.

+In November 2025, CEO David Faugno told CNBC that 1Password had surpassed $400 million in annual recurring revenue, and that the company was weighing a possible IPO in 2026 or 2027.

+Security incidents

+2023 Okta Customer Service Breach

+In October 2023, it was disclosed that 1Password was affected by a security incident involving Okta’s customer support system.
+According to 1Password, the suspicious activity was quickly contained, and no user, employee, or other sensitive data was compromised.

+2025 DOM-based Extension Clickjacking

+Security researcher Marek Tóth presented a vulnerability in browser extensions of several password managers (including 1Password) at DEF CON 33 on August 9, 2025.
+In their default configurations, these extensions were shown to be exposed to a DOM-based extension clickjacking technique, allowing attackers to exfiltrate user data with just a single click.
+The affected password manager vendors were notified in April 2025.
+According to Tóth, 1Password version 8.11.8.40 remains vulnerable.